+Considering selling one of your company’s buildings or other high-dollar asset?
 If you dispose of a capital asset, you typically incur a gain or a loss.
-The Canada Revenue Agency has strict reporting rules on capital gains, and it allows you to offset gains with losses.
-To ensure your compliance with Canadian tax code and that you don’t pay more tax than necessary, it’s important to understand how capital gains and losses work.
+The Canada Revenue Agency (CRA) has strict reporting rules on capital gains, and it allows you to offset gains with losses.
+To ensure your compliance with Canadian tax code and to be sure you don’t pay more tax than necessary, it’s important to understand how capital gains and losses work.

 Calculating Capital Gains and Losses

-To calculate capital gains, start with the proceeds of disposition.
-This may be the money you received for selling a property, the insurance payout you obtained if the property was destroyed, or any other type of proceeds you earned in exchange for disposing of an asset.
-If you gave the asset away, you must use its fair market value as the proceeds of disposition.
+To calculate capital gains, you start with the proceeds of disposition.
+This may be the money you receive for selling a property, the insurance payout you obtain if the property is destroyed, or any other type of proceeds you earn in exchange for disposing of an asset.
+If you give the asset away, you must use its fair market value as the proceeds of disposition.

-Then, you need to subtract the adjusted cost base.
-The ACB is the purchase price of the asset plus any significant maintenance costs or capital improvements.
-Finally, you need to subtract expenses incurred from selling the asset.
+Then, you need to subtract the adjusted cost base (ACB).
+The ACB is the purchase price of the asset plus any significant maintenance costs or capital improvements you invest in the item.
+Next, you need to subtract expenses incurred from selling the asset.
 The difference is your capital gain or loss.

 Exemptions and Deductions

-If you sell your primary home, the CRA does not require you to report a capital gain, and by extension, you do not have to worry about capital gains tax.
-However, as of October 2016, you are required to report the disposition of your primary residence to the CRA on your tax return.
-You just have to report basic details, such as the amount of the sale and the date when you acquired the property.
+If you sell your primary home, the CRA doesn’t require you to report a capital gain, and by extension, you don’t have to worry about capital gains tax.
+As of October 2016, you are required to report the disposition of your primary residence to the CRA on your tax return.
+You just have to report basic details, such as the amount of the sale and the date you acquired the property.